A note from the author, Imed Bouchrika, PhD, career planning and academic research expert:

 Researchers also have the option to develop a single mixed-methods research question.
 According to Tashakkori and Teddlie (2010), this suggests an integrative process or component between the study's quantitative and qualitative research methods.

 Before learning how to write a research paper, you must first learn how to create a research question.
-Broadly, a good research question should be relevant, decided, and meaningful (Stone, 2002).
+Based on the research question definition provided, formulate your query.
+If you are looking for criteria for a good research question, Stone (2002) says that a good research question should be relevant, decided, and meaningful.
 Creating a research question can be a tricky process, but there is a specific method you can follow to ease the process.
-The steps to this method are outlined below:

 A broad topic provides writers with plenty of avenues to explore in their search for a viable research question.
 Techniques to help you develop a topic into subtopics and potential research questions include brainstorming and concept mapping.
 For example, you can raise thought-provoking questions with your friends and flesh out ideas from your discussions.
 These techniques can organize your thoughts so you can identify connections and relevant themes within a broad topic.